 If your child has not attended a program where lunch is served away from home, this may be something scary to him or her.
-Buy the lunchbox and pack up the type of lunch you will send each day had have a picnic.
+Buy the lunchbox and pack up the type of lunch you will send each day and enjoy a picnic with them.

-If your child will purchase lunch at school, practice having him or her learn to pick up their plate of food, drink and utensils and place them onto the tray and carry it.
+If your child will purchase lunch at school, practice having him or her learn to pick up their plate of food, drink, and utensils and place them on the tray and carry it.
 It will help them have confidence when they arrive at the food line on the first day of school.

 Just as you may be nervous to send your child off to school, your child may feel the same.
 If he or she is very attached to you, the idea of being away from you may be frightening.

 Give your child extra love and hugs while you work through the transition.
 If your child cries, don’t tell them that it is wrong.
 Instead, encourage your child with your words of support and understanding.
 Remind them how you have left them with grandma and always come back to pick them up.
-Instill the love and support they need to help them feel safe and confident.
+Give them all of the love and support they need to help them feel safe and confident.

 These are some of the things you can do as a parent to make sure your kids are ready for the fun and exciting time of kindergarten.
 As far as mom having some boo-hoos of your own – I send my hugs your way.